PPRC

 Batch-convert planar raw files from your Pakon F135/F135+ scanner into editable 16-bit TIFFs with consistent roll-wide color and reliable orange mask removal.
 Super fast: a whole roll in seconds.

-PPRC was first released in 2016 and after 10 years was rebuilt from the ground up, providing more consistency, robustness, configurability, and speed.
+PPRC was first released in 2016.
+Ten years on, version 1.0 is a complete rewrite for more consistency, robustness, configurability, and speed.

 Features